rhyslwells/Data-Archive/content/standardised/Batch Processing.md

 aliases:
 category:
 ---
->[!Summary]
-> **Batch Processing** is a technique used to handle and process large datasets efficiently.
+**Batch Processing** is a technique used to handle and process large datasets efficiently.
 It works by breaking the data into smaller chunks and processing them together in a single batch.

 [[Apache Spark]] is the leading technology for batch processing, offering scalable and distributed data processing.
 It can handle unmanageable data sizes by using parallelism and [[Distributed Computing]]